nxnjz/fasdir/README.md

     -V, --version         Prints version information

 OPTIONS:
     -u, --url <Base URL>                     Base URL on which items are appended.
+May and may not end with a slash.
     -w, --wordlist <dictionary>              Dictionary file, items separated by newlines and/or spaces -x, --ext <Extensions>
             Comma separated list of extensions to use.